fboschetty/MAGEMinEnsemble/docs/src/intensive_variables.md

 ### Buffer

 There are several buffers available in `MAGEMin`.
-These can be divided into two types, (1) oxygen fugacity buffers, and (2) activity buffers.
+These can be divided into two types:

+1. oxygen fugacity buffers, and
+2. activity buffers.

 #### 1. Oxygen Fugacity Buffers